Massive Protest in Hong Kong Against China Extradition Bill

 But the proposal has gridlocked the city’s Legislative Council, which is roughly divided between pro-democratic and pro-Beijing camps.
 The city’s business and diplomatic communities have expressed concern that the bill could undermine the rule of law, while Sunday’s march displayed widespread public opposition from a diverse cross-section of society, from pro-democratic political parties, to small business owners, to a network of housewives mobilized online.

 “Today we’re using the sheer volume of people in attendance to make our message clear,” said a spokesperson for the Civil Human Rights Front, a coalition of pro-democracy groups that organized Sunday’s march.
-Organizers said attendance was in the hundreds of thousands, while police estimated more than 150,000 were at the starting point of Hong Kong’s Victoria Park.
+Organizers estimated over a million people attended the march, while police estimated more than 150,000 were at the starting point of Hong Kong’s Victoria Park.
 Solidarity protests were also held in dozens of other major cities including Sydney, Toronto and Vancouver, organizers said.

 Aerial images showed massive turnout, clogging up roads and overpasses for more than a mile in the densest parts of the city.
 Many protesters wore white T-shirts and waved red signs calling for the city’s Beijing-backed Chief Executive, Carrie Lam, to step down.
 Chants of “Hong Kong people, fight on!” rang through streets lined with skyscrapers.